MILLION-DOLLAR URLS: The most expensive domain names of all time

 Year sold: 2007

 It was a big 2007 for a man named Page Howe.
 He sold two domains that year, each for seven figures.
-Besides Seniors.com ($1.8 million), he sold Guy.com for $1 million.
+Besides Seniors.com ($US1.8 million), he sold Guy.com for $US1 million.

 Date sold: March 2014

-37.com was sold for $1.9 million during a private sale in March.
+37.com was sold for $US1.9 million during a private sale in March.
 The domain was purchased by Chinese gamemaker 37Wan.

 Year sold: 2007

 In October 2007, Computer.com cleaned up at the T.R.A.F.F.I.C. / Moniker domain name auction.
-WallStreet.com was almost sold for $3 million there, but it didn't 'meet the set reserve prices,' according to DomainRich.
+WallStreet.com was almost sold for $US3 million there, but it didn't 'meet the set reserve prices,' according to DomainRich.

 Today, Computer.com is a website for -- you guessed it -- buying computers.